Khimarra/the-intermet/README.old.md

 ## Issues and Resolutions

 - The Met's API has some limitations on endpoints, so I already had to tweak my original plan of what pieces to display.
+I wanted to display pieces filtered by department, whether they're on display, and whether they're highlights, but the endpoint that allows me to filter by any of these keys requires a query.
+I tested a bunch of different query words and single letters, and ended up using the word "the" because it returns the most data of everything I tried (about a quarter of the total data).
+I am still able to render all of the pieces on the art page by refreshing or typing in a specific object number in the URL, I just can't get them while filtering.
-- Not every piece has images, so in those cases I plan to load in a default "no image available" image
+- Not every piece has images, so in those cases I loaded in a default "no image available" image.
+In the process, I learned that the "images" folder needs to be in "public," not "src."
+- Rendering info to the art details page after linking from specific pieces on the department page required lifting state, which means I can't link directly to an object without clicking on the link in department page.
+Ended up making a second API call on that page so if it didn't get props passed down directly from the onClick, it will render a random piece.
 - I want to implement a loading bar but I don't know how, yet.
 Will probably have to do some googling.
-- Rendering info to the art details page after linking from specific pieces on the department page required lifting state (which means I can't link directly to an object without clicking on the link in department page.
-Will address this in PostMVP).
+I did end up making a "please wait" message for now by using an if statement.
+It basically says if the data hasn't loaded, render "Please wait..."

 ## Code Snippet